-Step Who / Responsibility Means of Notification / Forms Notification to / Address Time Limit 1 Any Flight Crew Member Radio Communication Local ATS Frequency or MHz 121.50 Immediately 2 Commander or any person becoming aware of the Emergency By the most practical mean Notification of the Emergency Response Team (refer to OMM, Chapter X.X Composition, Role and Contact Details of the Emergency Response Team) ASAP Manager Emergency Response Planning Phone REGA is coordinating all matters on behalf of SUST: -Phone (within CH: 1414 Immediately Or -Phone (intern.): +41 333 333 333 Next available Person according to the Composition, Role and Contact Details of the Emergency Response SUST Schweizerische Team.
+Step Who / Responsibility Means of Notification / Forms Notification to / Address Time Limit 1 Any Flight Crew Member Radio Communication Local ATS Frequency or MHz 121.50 Immediately 2 Commander or any person becoming aware of the Emergency By the most practical mean Notification of the Emergency Response Team (refer to OMM, Chapter X.X Composition, Role and Contact Details of the Emergency Response Team) ASAP Manager Emergency Response Planning Or Phone REGA is coordinating all matters on behalf of SUST: -Phone (within CH: 1414 -Phone (intern.): +41 333 333 Immediately 3 Next available Person according to the Composition, Role and Contact Details of the Emergency Response Team.
 Proceed according to order number.
-Unfalluntersuchungstelle Aéropôle 1 3 CH-1530 Payerne And NAA of the country where the emergency took place.
+SUST Schweizerische Unfalluntersuchungstelle Aéropôle 1 CH-1530 Payerne And NAA of the country where the emergency took place.
 Refer to the AIP of the State concerned.
-And Endered Office of Civil Aviation Federal Office of Civil Aviation (FOCA) Safety Risk Management CH-3003 Bern
+And Federal Office of Civil Aviation (FOCA) Safety Risk Management CH-3003 Bern